LESSON 4: Managing Collaboration and Best Practices#

 1. [Administrator] create a repository for the team using the template: WorkshopGitcodev/collab-review

-2. [Team] discuss and agree on which workflow to implement for this exercise.
+2. [Team] discuss and agree on which workflow will be implemented in this exercise.

-3. [Team] each member choses one task from the faircode-checklist.md and make changes.
+3. [Team] each member chooses one task from the faircode-checklist.md and make changes.

 4. [Team] each member opens a pull request to the main branch with the their changes Important: Do not merge.

-5. [Team] each member makes some other changes to the repository, commits and push.
+5. [Team] each member makes some other changes to the repository, commits and pushes.

-6. [Team] go back to your pull request and see how the latest changes affected your pull request.
+6. [Team] each member goes back to their pull requests and see how the latest changes affected the pull requests.
 Do not merge.

 Answers